alexhokl/notes/gcloud.md

         same subscriber.
 If there are no outstanding messages, the service delivers messages to the last subscriber to receive messages for that key on a best-effort basis
+- Cloud Storage as subscriber (sink)
+  * Dataflow needs to be setup which requires either Java or python
+- comparison with Kafka
+  * Kafka requires configuration of number of partitions for each topic whereas Pub/Sub autoscales itself
+  * Kafka has message de-duplication out of the box whereas Pub/Sub requires the use of Dataflow
+  * Kafka as dead-letter queue since `2.0`
+  * Kafka supports stream processing via `KSQL` whereas Pub/Sub via Dataflow
+  * Kafka has not hard limit on messages size whereas Pub/Sub limits to `10MB`
+    + the workaround is to use Cloud Storage to store the messages
+  * cost of Kafka is based on cost of machines, disk, networking, data ingress and egress whereas Pub/Sub is based on data transferred from publishers and to subscribers, and the cost of temporarily storing un-acknowledged messages
+  * Kafka supports the following authentication methods
+    + client certificates
+    + Kerberos
+    + LDAP
+    + username and password
+  * Kafka use ACLs for authorization
+- migrate from Kafka to Pub/Sub
+  * Pub/Sub Kafka connectors can be used to forward messages of a Kafka topic to a Pub/Sub topic
 - Pub/Sub Lite
   - it is mostly for real-time event processing
   - it does not support push subscribers